 Safety comes first for kids and parents who bike, rollerblade, scoot and go skateboarding so we’re sharing tips to keep it fun and protective gear ideas to keep you safe.

-When the weather gets warm, and the days grow longer, kids start to pull out their bikes, skates and skateboards.
-Before they set off to ride to their friend's houses, or practice their jumps, its a good time to review some safety precautions and road rules.
-Also, its the perfect time to check the fit of all helmets and the condition of mom's, dad's and kid's bikes, skates and boards.
-Here's to a safe, fun summer.
+When the weather gets warm, adults and kids start to pull out their bikes, scooters, skates and skateboards.
+Before you let your kids set off to ride to their friend’s houses, or practice their jumps, its a good time to review some safety precautions and road rules together.
+Also, it’s the perfect time to check the fit of all helmets and the condition of mom’s, dad’s and kid’s bikes, skates and boards.

 Consider the following traffic and road rules:

 — Stop before riding into traffic from a driveway, sidewalk, parking lot, or other street.

 — Look left, right, and left again to check for cars.

 — If the road is clear, enter.